- Similarities in Symptoms

 Because the esophagus and heart are located near each other, many people consider pain in that region as a sign of either heartburn or a heart attack.
 However, individuals may often not know how to tell heartburn from a heart attack.

-What signs and symptoms of heart attack vs. heartburn are similar?
+Are there similarities among the signs and symptoms of heart attack and heartburn?

 A person can have these symptoms with either heartburn or a heart attack.
 Since the symptoms are so similar, it often makes it difficult for some people to tell if they are having heartburn or a heart attack.

-What signs and symptoms of heart attack vs. heartburn are different?
+What are the differences between the signs and symptoms of heart attack and heartburn?

 Although most of the early signs and symptoms can be the same for heartburn and heart attack, a few are different.
 A heart attack most often causes signs and symptoms that include: